-Except as indicated, we are not aware of any material relationship between Odetics and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-Abbas Mohaddes and Michael Meyer are currently the President and Vice President, respectively, of Meyer, Mohaddes Associates, Inc., a subsidiary of Iteris, Inc., and Gary Hamrick and Viggen Davidian are presently employees of Iteris, Inc. Except as indicated, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-All of the selling stockholders acquired the shares offered by this prospectus in connection with the Agreement and Plan of Reorganization among us, Iteris, Inc. (formerly known as Odetics ITS, Inc.), MMA Acquisition Corp., Meyer, Mohaddes Associates, Inc. and the selling stockholders dated October 16, 1998.
-Pursuant to these agreements, we agreed to effect a shelf registration (of which this prospectus is a part) of all of these shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
-We have agreed to prepare and file any amendments and supplements to the Registration Statement as may be necessary to keep the Registration Statement effective for at least six months following the effective date of this Registration Statement.
-We have also agreed to pay for all expenses of this offering other than fees and expenses of counsel for the selling stockholders and any underwriting discounts and commissions and brokerage commissions and fees.
+Except as indicated above, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
+All of the selling stockholders acquired the shares offered by this prospectus in connection with our private placement in September 2000.
+Pursuant to the Securities Purchase Agreements between us and each of the selling stockholders dated September 6, 2000, we agreed to effect a shelf registration (of which this prospectus is a part) of all of these shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
+We have agreed to prepare and file any amendments and supplements to the registration statement effective until the earlier of: